March 26, 2025

 There are a few things to keep in mind when choosing your driving school or autoescuela, but the most important ones are:

-• How much is it?
-On average, from start to finish getting your driver’s license in Spain costs somewhere between 650 and 1500 euros.
+- How much does it cost?
+Obtaining the license in Spain costs between 650 and 1500 euros.

 Costs of getting your driver’s license in Spain